 - Hobz Biz-zejt

 Italians are famous for bruschettas, but instead of them, traditional food in Malta is called Hobz Biz-zejt.
 This Maltese »bread with oil« is topped with tomatoes, olives, capers, garlic and black pepper and few drops of olive oil.
-Unfortunately we did not try it, but when we are back in Malta, this is a must.
+Unfortunately we did not try it, but when we are back in Malta, this is a must to taste.

 If you like seafood, you have to visit Marsaxlokk.
 This cute fishing village definitely knows what fresh and delicious seafood is.
 Our favorite dish was Aljotta – fish soup, typical food in Malta.
 We later had decided for mixed platter with muscles, tuna, swordfish and calamari.
 Everything came with potato and salad and we paid only 12€/pp, including the fish soup.